Flood watch, freezing rain warning in effect for B.C. through Boxing Day | CBC News

 High stream-flow advisories are in place for the North Vancouver Island, Sunshine Coast and Lower Fraser Valley, after as much as 25 to 70 millimetres of rain fell were observed in the region Friday.

-Nearly 1,500 households in the Lower Mainland and Sunshine Coast remained powerless on Sunday, as of 3:15 p.m.
+About 14,0000 households on Vancouver Island and nearly 5,000 in the Lower Mainland and Sunshine Coast remained powerless on Monday, as of 10:30 a.m.
+PT.
 Poor weather conditions and access challenges have caused delays in making repairs in some areas, BC Hydro said.

+Strong winds gusting from 70 to 90 km/h in Metro Vancouver Monday morning may throw loose objects around and break tree branches, potentially causing more power outages.

 Highway closures due to poor road conditions